 - On governments, to involve citizens’ groups, teachers and communities in developing concrete plans of action for delivering and sustaining free, inclusive and good quality public education for all.

 - On governments, to abolish fees and charges for public primary education, and to increase their own spending on adult, early childhood, primary and basic education, with priority investments in schools and teachers serving the most disadvantaged groups.

 - On the World Bank and rich Northern countries, to increase aid and debt relief for basic education, and fund a Global Initiative to back national plans with speedy, coordinated and predictable delivery of the additional resources needed.

-- On civil society organizations, to hold their own governments and international institutions accountable for upholding the right to education, and delivering on the Education for All goals.
+- On civil society organizations, to hold their own governments and international institutions accountable for upholding the right to education, and delivering SDG4.